 The Annapurna Region has renowned as one of the world’s greatest treks.
 While most trekkers follow the standard route there are a number of interesting side trips that can be added or alternate shorter treks if one lacks time to complete the entire circuit.
 Here we give a brief summary of the Annapurna Circuit as well as the possible side trips and alternate routes.

-Annapurna Region trek is one of the most cherished regions for treks that offers some spectacular views of mountains, lush landscapes, forests, rivers, greenery and deepest gorge of the world.
+Annapurna Region is one of the most cherished region for treks that offers some spectacular views of mountains, lush landscapes, forests, rivers, greenery and deepest gorge of the world.
 Located in the Central Nepal, this region holds the pride of Annapurna massif.
 As you immerse deep into the trails of Annapurna region , you will dissolve in to the beauty of towering mountain peaks like Annapurna I, Annapurna II, Annapurna III, Annapurna IV, Annapurna South, Machapuchare, Nilgiri, Dhaulagiri, Himchuli, Lamjung Himal and many more.

 Nepal Tours offers camping and tea house trekking for 1 day to 20 days hiking treks to all of the above Annapurna destinations.
 If you are interested in exploring the Annapurna Region, below are some of the itineraries, or alternatively we can be in contact so you may personally tailor your own itinerary.

-Type of Trekking Permits for Annapurna Region
+Main Attraction of Annapurna Region

 There are two types of trekking permit required by anyone wishing to trek the Annapurna region.